 Child custody is one of the most emotional family law issues our clients face.
 We know how stressful it can be to face the thought of losing your child, so we will give you honest, straightforward advice on how to navigate the difficult process and explore your options regarding:

-- Joint custody: Joint custody generally requires the ability of parties to co-parent — that is to be able to discuss basic parenting issues and reach an agreement regarding those issues.
+- Joint custody: Joint custody generally requires the ability of parties to co-parent — that is, to be able to discuss basic parenting issues and reach an agreement regarding those issues.
 Legally, both parties retain the right to make decisions regarding the child's schooling, religious affiliation and medical care.

-Ultimately, mothers and fathers start out on equal footing in custody cases, and the court's function is to determine what order is going to be in the best interest of your child.
+Ultimately, mothers and fathers start out on equal footing in custody cases, and the court's function is to determine what order is going to be in the best interest of the child.
 Our job is to convince the court that your goals meet that determination.

 When A Guardian Ad Litem Is Involved